 The approximate 12,000 employees of our Regional Transportation companies serve and support manufacturing, wholesale, retail and government customers throughout North America and transport approximately 9.8 million shipments annually.
 Regional Transportation shipments have an average shipment size of approximately 1,400 pounds and travel an average distance of roughly 400 miles.
 As of December 31, 2018, the Regional Transportation revenue fleet includes approximately 6,500 tractors including approximately 4,800 owned and 1,700 leased and approximately 14,300 trailers including approximately 10,600 owned and 3,700 leased.
-The Regional Transportation network includes 124 service facilities including 62 owned facilities with approximately 2,800 doors.
+The Regional Transportation network includes 124 service facilities including 62 owned facilities with approximately 3,900 doors and 62 leased facilities with approximately 2,800 doors.